amwebexpert/chrome-extensions-collection/coding-guide-helper/README.md

 - Start Chromadb locally
   - https://docs.trychroma.com/getting-started
+  - TODO IndexedDB equivalent for tensorflow embeddings

-- Then run the script
+- Then run one of the scripts so we can compare results accuracy:
+  - `npx vite-node ./ollama-integration/embeddings-with-chroma.ts`
-  - `npx vite-node ./ollama-integration/embeddings.ts`
+  - `npx vite-node ./ollama-integration/embeddings-with-tensorflow.ts`